Integrable deformations and degenerations of some irregular singularities: General results on the notion of very good formal decomposition

 \section{General results on the notion of very good formal decomposition}

 The objects considered in this section are meromorphic bundles on a complex manifold, with poles along a divisor having normal crossing, and endowed with a flat meromorphic connection with poles at most along the same divisor.
-We moreover assume that they are isomorphic, in the formal neighbourhood of the divisor, to a simpler model, that we fix, and we wish to classify pairs consisting of a meromorphic flat bundle and a formal isomorphism with this model, up to isomorphism.
-When the model is \emph{good}, then in the neighbourhood of a point on the divisor, such pairs are uniquely determined by there restriction to a slice which is transversal to the natural stratum of the divisor passing through this point (Proposition \ref{prop:locconstcodimtwo}).
-We also prove a global uniqueness result (Corollary \ref{cor:uniquenessglobal}) obtained differently by J.-B.\,Teyssier in dimension two: if the divisor is connected, then a pair is uniquely determined by its restriction to a generic smooth curve transverse to the divisor at a smooth point.
+Moreover, we assume that they are isomorphic, in the formal neighbourhood of the divisor, to a simpler model, which we fix, and we wish to classify pairs consisting of a meromorphic flat bundle and a formal isomorphism with this model, up to isomorphism.
+When the model is \emph{good}, then in the neighbourhood of a point on the divisor, such pairs are uniquely determined by their restriction to a slice that is transversal to the natural stratum of the divisor passing through this point (Proposition \ref{prop:locconstcodimtwo}).
+We also prove a global uniqueness result (Corollary \ref{cor:uniquenessglobal}) obtained differently by J.-B.\,Teyssier: if the divisor is connected, then a pair is uniquely determined by its restriction to a generic smooth curve transverse to the divisor at a smooth point.
 This result is useful when combined with the Kedlaya-Mochizuki theorem, as it has consequences when the model is not good (Corollary \ref{cor:uniquenessglobalI}).
-The techniques that we use mix a variant of the Malgrange-Sibuya theorem and recent results of T.\,Mochizuki on Stokes-filtered local systems on the oriented real blowing-up along the divisor.
+The techniques that we use mix a variant of the Malgrange-Sibuya theorem and recent results by T.\,Mochizuki on Stokes-filtered local systems on the oriented real blow-up along the divisor.